-Read Articles on Designing Creative Business Cards
+Articles on Designing Custom Branded Business Cards:

-Though online networking and promotional opportunities have increased significantly in this advanced digital age; business cards remain relevant in the growth of businesses.
+Though online networking and promotional opportunities have increased significantly in this advanced digital age; business cards still remain relevant in the growth of businesses.

 And you know what?

-These small cards are still important for all businesses.
+These small cards are still necessary for all businesses.
 Their tangibility makes them useful objects for business owners interested in personal connections.
 Their tangibility also helps current and prospective customers remember your business when designed with creativity.